Whether it's your first Comedy Festival show or you're a seasoned Comedy Lover, here are some common questions we get asked that you may find helpful.

 Full information on buying tickets, lost tickets, wrongly purchased tickets can be found on the Buying Tickets page.
 However, please don't hesitate to get in touch with the Festival, venue or specific ticketing agent if you can't find the answer you're looking for.

-What are the parking/public transport/dining options for venues in the Festival?
+What are the parking/public transport options for venues in the Festival?

-Check out our Planning Your Visit page for more information.
+Check out our Parking & Transport page for more information.

 What time should I arrive before a show?